Valproate: Formulations

 Valproate exists in two main molecular variants: sodium valproate and valproic acid without sodium (often implied by simply valproate).
 A mixture between these two is termed semisodium valproate.
 It is unclear whether there is any difference in efficacy between these variants, except from the fact that about 10% more mass of sodium valproate is needed than valproic acid without sodium to compensate for the sodium itself.
-In USA, Europe and many countrie the three variantes of valproate are sold: valproic acid, sodium valproate and valproate semisodium also known as divalproex sodium, the latter is believed to have fewer gastrointestinal side-effects.
+In Europe, the US, and many other countries three variants of valproate are sold: valproic acid, sodium valproate and valproate semisodium also known as divalproex sodium, the latter is believed to have fewer gastrointestinal side-effects.
 Divalproex sodium tablets are a formulation comprising valproate sodium and valproic acid in a 1:1 molar relationship.

 Magnesium valproate is also available in China.

 Terminology

 Valproate is a negative ion.
 The conjugate acid of valproate is valproic acid (VPA).
 Valproic acid is fully ionized into valproate at the physiologic pH of the human body, and valproate is the active form of the drug.
 Sodium valproate is the sodium salt of valproic acid.
 Divalproex sodium is a coordination complex composed of equal parts of valproic acid and sodium valproate.